Uganda Money Information and Tips for Tourists and Travelers

 Aggressive Bargaining is not culturally accepted.

-Are Money Transfers safe to Uganda?
+Are Money Transfers to Uganda Safe?

-The Best Way to send money to someone in Uganda is to use WorldRemit.
-Also, PesaPal has an even lower price system – the Money is transferred in two hours to your MTN Mobile Money Phone account, and the fees are meager.
+The Best Way to Send Money to someone in Uganda is to use WorldRemit.
+Also, PesaPal has an even lower price system.
+The Money is transferred in two hours to your MTN Mobile Money Phone account, and the fees are meager.

 What is the US Dollar Exchange Rate in Uganda?